CoderZIE/Chip8/README.md

 Wikipedia - Chip-8
 CHIP-8 Archive

 Acknowledgements
-This emulator is based on the work of multiple contributors and open-source projects.
-The following resources were used in the development of this emulator:
+This emulator is based on the work of freecode camp: https://www.freecodecamp.org/news/creating-your-very-own-chip-8-emulator/

 Cowgod's Chip-8 Technical Reference
 The CHIP-8 Cookbook
-Chip8 Emulator in JavaScript by Colin Eberhardt License
+Chip8 Emulator in JavaScript by Colin Eberhardt
-This project is licensed under the MIT License.
-See the LICENSE file for more information.